Install Enhanced Imply Private on Google Kubernetes Engine (beta)

-This document describes how to deploy and manage Imply Private on GKE using the enhanced installation mode.
-This solution offers users the simplest set up and management process when running Imply on Google Cloud Platform.
+This document describes how to deploy and manage Imply Enterprise (formerly Imply Private) on Google Kubernetes Engine (GKE) using the enhanced installation mode.
+This solution improves setup and management processes for running Imply on Google Cloud Platform (GCP).

 Google Cloud components and sample architecture

-The following diagram shows the resulting resources that are created in this deployment mode.
+The following diagram shows the resources resulting from this deployment mode:

 - VPC - The network that resources will communicate over.
 An existing VPC can be used, or Imply will create one for you.

-- Public GKE cluster - The Kubernetes cluster which within all compute resources will run.
-Several Node pools will also be created for the cluster to use when deploying Druid deployments.
-An existing cluster cannot be used, the cluster will be created by Imply.
+- GKE cluster - The Kubernetes cluster in which all compute resources run.
+Several node pools are created for the cluster to use when deploying Druid deployments.
+An existing cluster cannot be used; the cluster will be created by Imply.

 - Cloud SQL instance - The data store used as the default metadata store for Druid deployments, as well as for the Imply control plane.
 An existing Cloud SQL instance can be used, or Imply will create one for you.

-- Load balancer - Used to access the Imply control plane.
+- Load balancer - The load balancer that routes requests for the Imply control plane.

 Google Cloud machine types